Restoring firearm rights in Washington state

 Restoring Washington state firearm rights after a felony or domestic violence misdemeanor conviction

 If you lost your gun rights due to a felony or domestic violence misdemeanor conviction, you are eligible to restore your firearm rights if:

-- Your conviction is not for a felony that is defined under any law as a class A felony or has a maximum sentence of at least twenty years (but see notes below if you were a juvenile) (RCW 9.41.040(4)(a)); and
+- Your conviction is not for a felony that is defined under any law as a class A felony or has a maximum sentence of at least twenty years (RCW 9.41.040(4)(a)); and

 - You do not have any pending charges in any state or federal court (RCW 9.41.040(4)(a)(ii)(A)); and

-- You have gone at least five consecutive years in the community without being convicted of a new disqualifying crime (felony), or three years (domestic violence misdemeanor) (RCW 9.41.040(4)(a)(ii)(A)); and
+- You have gone any five consecutive years in the community without being convicted of a new crime (felony), or three years (domestic violence misdemeanor) (RCW 9.41.040(4)(a)(ii)(A)); and

 - You have no prior felony convictions counted as part of your offender score under RCW 9.94A.525 (other than the one that is currently disqualifying you from possessing firearms); RCW 9.41.040(4)(a)(ii)(A); and

 - If convicted of a domestic violence misdemeanor, you have completed all conditions of your sentence.
 RCW 9.41.040(4)(a)(ii)(B).
 This condition does not apply if convicted of a felony.

 Restoring gun rights in Washington state after an involuntary commitment for mental health treatment